aiman-al-masoud/cinciarellang1/README.md

 <br/>

-Take mathematical expressions as a simple example:
+Take mathematical expressions as a simple example of a language:

 1. An **Expression** is the topmost structure in the hierarchy, and it is defined as the *sum of one or more **Terms***.
 2. A **Term** is defined as the *product of one or more **Factors***